team19hackathon2021/serratus-api/README.md

 * Browse to the directory: /usr/local/src/serratus-api
 * Click [ Finish ]

-## Setup an Eclipse Debug/Run configuration to regenerate the OpenAPI spec

-* In Eclipse, go to File -> Debug Configurations...
-* Right click on Java Application -> New Configuration
-* Name: serratus-api AppOpenApi3
-* Project: serratus-api
-* Main class: io.serratus.api.enus.vertx.AppOpenApi3

-### In the Environment tab

-Setup the following variables to setup the Vert.x verticle.

-* CONFIG_PATH: /usr/local/src/serratus-api/config/serratus-api.yml

-Click [ Apply ] and [ Debug ] to regenerate the OpenAPI spec.

 ## Setup an Eclipse Debug/Run configuration to run and debug serratus-api

 * In Eclipse, go to File -> Debug Configurations...